Daily Maintenance: It’s important to care for your instrument!

-🎻 Wipe down your instrument – Use a soft cloth to clean rosin dust off the strings and body after each use.
-Rosin buildup can damage the varnish and affect your sound quality.
+🎻 Wipe down instruments – Use a soft cloth to clean rosin dust off the strings and body after each use.
+Rosin buildup can damage the varnish and affect sound quality.

-🎻 Always loosen the bow after practice – Loosening the bow hair when you're done playing helps protect your bow!
+🎻 Always loosen the bow when done playing – Loosening the bow hair will protect your bow from damage!

 🎻 Tune with care– Tune your strings gently to avoid sudden tension changes that could cause a string to snap.
 Ask for help if you need it.